sumanth-vnm/Sush_Interactive_C-shell/README.md

 - **Input/output redirection:**
 The shell can handle both input and output redirection individually and simultaneously as well.
 Implemented in main.c
-    -  "<"  for Inpur redirection
+    -  "<"  for Inpu redirection
-    - ">" for out put redirection(writes the file given in argument) .
+    - ">" for output redirection(writes the file given in argument) .
     - ">>" for output redirection appends to the file given in argument.

 - **piping:** The shell can handle pipe commands (i.e, output of one pipe is sent as input to anothe pipe) seperated by "|" .
 The program can even handle the cases where input and output redirection commands are given in pipe commands .Implemented in pipecom.c